projectatomic/adb-atomic-developer-bundle/docs/using.rst

    4. In the ``Docker Explorer`` view, click to add a connection.
 You should provide a "connection name."
 If your Environment Variables are set correctly, the remaining fields will autopopulate.
-If not, using the output from ``vagrant adbinfo``, put the DOCKER_HOST variable in the "TCP Connection" field and the DOCKER_CERT_PATH in the Authentication Section Path.
+If not, using the output from ``vagrant service-manager env docker``, put the DOCKER_HOST variable in the "TCP Connection" field and the DOCKER_CERT_PATH in the "Authentication Section" Path.

    5. You can test the connection and then accept the results.
 At this point, you are ready to use the ADB with Eclipse.